Ass Juice Part 1 - The Anatomy & Biology Of Ass Juice

 Mucins are highly glycosylated proteins, which means they have many carbohydrate residues attached to their structure.
 These carbohydrates give mucus its slimy, gel-like consistency.

-Goblet cells work to produce and secreting mucus helping to lubricate increasingly dry poop on the way out of the GI tract.
+Goblet cells work to produce and secrete mucus helping to lubricate increasingly dry poop on the way out of the GI tract.

 Histological staining of goblet cells.
-Cells are stained with the Periodic acid–Schiff method, which stains the glycoproteins present in mucus a dark purple colour
+Cells are stained with the Periodic acid–Schiff method, which stains the glycoproteins present in mucus a dark purple color

 Mucous within the Goblet Cells, ready to lubricate your rectum.